alexlance/am/README.md

 am
 ==

-Print a list of EC2 instances by their instance name - and/or run commands on them.
+Print a list of AWS EC2 instances by their instance name - and/or run commands on them.

 Prerequisites
 -------------

-1. A working aws-cli setup
+1. a working aws-cli setup
-2. SSH access to the relevant instances
+2. ssh access to the relevant instances

 Installation
 ------------